Benefits Delivery at Discharge

 - Claims requiring a Character of Discharge determination.

 - Claims received from Service members with less than 90 days remaining on active duty.
-These claims can be processed under the standard VA claims process, Fully Developed Claims program, or any other qualifying VA claims program
+These claims can be processed under the standard VA claims process, Fully Developed Claims program, Decision Ready Claims, or any other qualifying VA claims program

 - Claims for Service members who are not available to report for exams through 45 days from the date the claim was submitted.